FAIRmat-NFDI/pynxtools/README.md

 `pynxtools` is a tool designed for making your experimental data FAIR.
 It allows to develop ontologies and to create ontological instances based on the [NeXus format](https://www.nexusformat.org/).

+# Scope

+`pynxtools` (previously called `nexusutils`) is intended as a parser for combining various instrument output formats and electronic lab notebook (ELN) formats to an hdf5 file according to NeXus application definitions.

+Additionally, the software can be used as a plugin in the research data management system NOMAD for making experimental data searchable and publishable.
+NOMAD is developed by the FAIRMAT consortium, as a part of the German National Research Data Infrastructure (NFDI).

 # Installation

 It is recommended to use python 3.10 with a dedicated virtual environment for this package.